Unplowed Realities

 Reception: Sept.
 18, 5:30-7pm

-Artists: Joan Brace O'Neal and community activist, experimental farmer and creative George Shenk
+Artists: Joan Brace O'Neal and community activist, experimental farmer and creative George Shenk and photographer JuanCarlos Gonzales

-Together, Shenk’s, O’Neal’s and Gonzalez's practices ask viewers to consider care—not only for land and food systems, but for the living beings embedded within them—as a prerequisite for both ecological and social health.
+Together, these works challenge viewers to reconsider how we value land, labor, and life, asking us to see care—not only for the land and food systems but for all living beings embedded within them—as essential to both ecological and social well-being.

 Image above: Joan Brace O'Neal